ulzbug/apache2.4-cis/README.md

 This command has 2 main operation modes:
 - ``--audit``: Audit your system with all enabled and audit mode scripts
-- ``--apply``: Audit your system with all enabled and audit mode scripts and apply changes for enabled scripts
+- ``--apply``: Audit your system with all enabled and audit mode scripts and apply changes for enabled scripts ( not implemented )

 Additionally, some options add more granularity: